aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex1overview/Step2.en.md

 weight: 3
 ---

-{{% notice info %}}
-Understanding how the pipeline works internally is recommended, however reading this page is not mandatory to complete the workshop.
+::alert[Understanding how the pipeline works internally is recommended, however reading this page is not mandatory to complete the workshop.]
-{{% /notice %}}

 This section explains in detail how the pipeline works from end-to-end.
 For a simplified explanation refer to the figure below where we have divided the pipeline into three stages.
 For each stage we outline the input and the output of the stage.